MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-sharepoint-hybrid-auditing-preview.md

 - A service application administrator (Full Control) for the User Profile Service

-- a Microsoft 365 Global Administrator or a SharePoint Online Administrator
+- a Microsoft 365 Global Admin or a SharePoint Online Admin

 - Logged into Microsoft 365 and SharePoint Server from a server in your SharePoint Server farm

-- Able to launch the Hybrid Picker as a Farm Administrator with elevated permissions
+- Able to launch the Hybrid Picker as a Farm Admin with elevated permissions

  **Elevate the privileges on the on-premises SharePoint farm account.** The on-premises SharePoint farm account must be granted elevated privilege on each SharePoint server in the farm before you launch the Hybrid Picker to deploy the on-premises Hybrid Auditing feature.
 You must: